Sunday, February 28, 2010

 BAND ON THE RUN

-All of the elements that had infused his best work in the past were still there, waiting to be unlocked again.
+Viewed as an incredible return to form, the third Wings platter was nothing short of miraculous as it was made under tumultuous circumstances.
+All of the key elements that had informed his best work in the past were still there, waiting to be unlocked.
 Reconnected with his muse, McCartney did not waste an inch of tape in the process.

 Paul: “When we got back, people said ‘Ah, out of adversity has been born a fine album.’
 I hate that theory.
 I hate the idea that you have to sweat and suffer to produce something good.
 It may be true as well.”

-So your band has imploded, you are in another country in an unfinished studio and the locals aren't exactly thrilled that you bothered to make the trip in the first place.
+So your band has imploded, you are in a foreign country looking at an unfinished studio without even a rough draft of your new songs and the locals aren't exactly thrilled that you bothered to make the trip in the first place.

 What do you do?

-Working in almost the same manner as he did when making the McCartney LP, Paul played drums, bass, guitar and keyboards with contributions from Denny and Linda on various instruments and backing vocals.
-The power of the multi-part title cut followed by "Jet" sets the tone as the underlying theme of the record deals with flight and escape.
+Geoff Emerick, who had accompanied them to Lagos to serve as engineer, worked some magic to help bring their workspace up to code.
+Approaching the project in the same manner as he did when making the McCartney LP, Paul played drums, bass, guitar and keyboards with contributions from Denny and Linda on various instruments and backing vocals.
+When everything seemed dire, the team rallied in grand style.
+The sheer power of the multi-part title cut followed by "Jet" sets the tone as the underlying theme of the record deals with flight and escape.
 You can take that any way you like, though the theme involving "leaving the ground" continues with the cocktail lounge jazz of Bluebird.
 Everything clicks on the first side, which closes out with a nice tribute to Lennon's Plastic Ono Band sound on "Let Me Roll It".
 Heavy reverb on the vocals, the guitar tone and a little primal whimper thrown in toward the fade all ice the cake.
-It's a very civilized way of ending the "john vs. Paul" sniping that played out on their records and in the press.
+It's a very civilized way of ending the "John vs. Paul" sniping that played out on their recent records and in the press.

-Confident in every possible way, the melodies and structures found here are exceptional, with a consistency that was entirely missing from the first four records He and Denny find a great vocal blend, especially with "No Words" and there is a touch of experimental sound collage found in "Picasso's Last Words".
-This last one, written on the spot with actor Dustin Hoffman present, was the result of a friendly challenge.
-Hoffman asked him about the song writing process, specifically what subject matter inspired him to pick up an instrument and invent a new tune.
-When he went a step further and showed McCartney a Time magazine article about the recent death of Pablo Picasso, which mentioned his dying words ("Drink to me, drink to my health, you know I can't drink anymore") he then posed the question "Could you write a song about this?"
+Confident in every possible way, the melodies and song structures found here are exceptional, with a consistency that was entirely missing from Wild Life and Red Rose Speedway.
+He and Denny (along with Linda) utilize that great vocal blend to full effect, especially with "No Words", a fine tune which Laine brought in and finished with Paul's help.
+Experimental sound collage takes up the middle section of "Picasso's Last Words".
+The initial progression and hook was the result of a friendly challenge.
+Actor Dustin Hoffman asked him about his song writing process, specifically around what subject matter inspired him to invent a new tune.
+He went a step further, showing McCartney a Time magazine article about the recent death of Pablo Picasso, which mentioned his reported dying words: "Drink to me, drink to my health, you know I can't drink anymore".

 What's the use of worrying?
 No use